meagan13/astrowindTemplate/src/content/team/profile.md

 ---
-name: Name
+name: Jeff
-title: Role
+title: Awesome Role
-description: Description of role
-quote: Favorite Quote
+description: We do cool stuff
+quote: What is the airspeed velocity of an unlaiden swallow?
+Sometimes people can be sorta wordy so here is some extra quote content to test out
-image: ~/assets/images/stickers.jpg
+image: ../src/assets/images/stickers.jpg
-image_alt: A profile picture of name
 category: Category
 draft: false
 ---